secretsciencelab/secretcampfire/docs/FAQ.md

+## Why are there many extra things I have to manage on my `secret campfire` blog?

+Because you are now graduating from a *simple user of the Internet* to an __owner__.
+And just like with anything else, being an owner comes with responsibilities.

+If you want things to be brain-dead simple, there are many other options available where someone else takes care of your blog for you.
+But as you know, the trade-off when someone runs your blog for you is that you don't really own anything.
+They own you.

+If you want the freedom of owning and keeping what you own, there will be a slight learning curve.
+But these are good things to know, because knowledge is power.
+For years, all these other sites have happily kept people ignorant, helpless and in the dark.
+Think about it -- they **don't want you to know** how to run your own site.
+They make **more money** if you don't know how to run your own site and are completely dependent on them.

+In contrast, `secret campfire` will show you exactly how to run your own server so you can finally be independent and free.
+But of course, our goal is to make it as simple as possible -- it's only as hard as it needs to be but no harder.
+In fact, it's so easy... you don't even need a computer.

+However, if you're not the DIY type and prefer to have your blogs set up for you, email [getscampy@secretcampfire.com](mailto:getscampy@secretcampfire.com) and we'll take care of you.
+We'll help you set up 5 blogs for a one-time fee of $5.
+After they're set up, your blogs belong 100% to you and run free forever.

+---

 ## How is it possible that `secret campfire` can run 24/7 for free?

 This wouldn't have been possible a few years ago.
 It's only possible now because we live an interesting time.
 What's interesting is that Internet has matured enough that the technology has become a commodity.